piyushranjan07/MACHINE-LEARNING-MODEL-IMPLEMENTATION-in-PYTHON/README.md

 # MACHINE-LEARNING-MODEL-IMPLEMENTATION-in-PYTHON
-this is my fourth task of my first summer internship in python programming
+this is fourth project of my first summer internship in python programming

 *COMPANY*: CODTECH IT SOLUTIONS